PNDeb/pinenote-debian-image/README.md

 ```
 And that would boot our system on partition 17 (11 in base 16).

+# Misc

+* Ignore any ssh issues when testing the rootfs:

+	ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no user@pinenote

 # License

 This software is licensed under the terms of the GNU General Public License, version 3.